ohdearapp/ohdear-cli/README.md

    Display the uptime for a specific site
 - `ohdear-cli downtime:show [site-id] [start-date?] [end-date?] [--limit=10]`
    Display the downtime for a specific site
+- `ohdear-cli cron-check:show [site-id]`
+   Display the cron checks for a specific site

 ## Contributing